Cluster randomized trials designed to support generalizable inferences: Study design, data, and causal quantities of interest

 \subsection{Study design and data}

 Consider the cluster version of the nested trial design for analyses extending inferences from a individually randomized trial to a target population \parencite{dahabreh2021study}: among a cohort of clusters sampled from the target population (e.g., a cohort of trial-eligible clusters), a subset is chosen to participate in a randomized trial with cluster-level treatment assignment.
-We assume that participation of clusters in the trial is fully under the control of the investigators (e.g., as might be the case for interventions with favorable risk benefit profiles when all clusters in the enumerated cohort can be potentially included in the trial).
+We assume that participation of clusters in the trial is fully under the control of the investigators (e.g., as might be the case for interventions with favorable risk-benefit profiles when all clusters in the enumerated cohort can be potentially included in the trial).

 We index clusters in the cohort of trial-eligible clusters by $j \in \{1, \ldots, m\}$; the $j$th cluster has sample size $N_j$, and we allow the sample size to vary across clusters.
 Individuals in cluster $j$ are indexed by $i \in \{1, \ldots, N_j\}$.
-We use $S_j$ for the cluster-level indicator of selection into the trial; $S = 1$ for randomized clusters and $S = 0$ for non-randomized clusters.
-For all clusters -- both randomized and non-randomized -- we have data on cluster-level covariates, $X_j$, and a matrix of individual-level covariates, $\boldsymbol{W}_j$, for all individuals in the cluster.
+We use $S_j$ for the cluster-level indicator of selection into the trial; $S_j = 1$ for randomized clusters and $S_j = 0$ for non-randomized clusters.
+For all clusters, both randomized and non-randomized, we have data on cluster-level covariates, $X_j$ (i.e., covariates that are constant for all individuals within a given cluster), and a matrix of individual-level covariates, $\boldsymbol{W}_j$, for all individuals in the cluster.
 For example, if $p$ baseline covariates are collected from each individual in cluster $j$, then $\boldsymbol{W}_j$ has dimension $N_j \times p$.
-We use $A_j$ to denote the cluster-level treatment assignment; we only consider finite sets of possible treatments, which we denote as $\mathcal A$.
-We assume that covariates $(X_j, \boldsymbol{W}_j)$ are measured at baseline, so that they cannot be affected by treatment.
-Selection into the trial depends on sampling probabilities that are chosen by the evaluators and are allowed to depend on covariates $(X_j, \boldsymbol{W}_j)$, using a Bernoulli-type sampling scheme at the cluster level \parencite{breslow2007weighted, saegusa2013weighted, dahabreh2019generalizing}.
-Last, $\boldsymbol{Y}_j$ is the vector of individual-level outcomes, such that $\boldsymbol{Y}_j = (Y_{j,i} : i \in \{1, \ldots, N_j\})$ for each cluster $j$.
-We define the \emph{cluster-level average observed outcome} in cluster $j$, $\overbar{Y}_j$, as $\overbar{Y}_j = \frac{1}{N_j}\sum_{i = 1}^{N_j} Y_{j,i}.$
+The (row) components of $\boldsymbol{W}_j$ are vectors $W_{j,i}$, with dimension $1 \times p$, that contain information on individual-level covariates.
+Of note, various covariate ``aggregates'' across individuals in the same cluster can be included as cluster-level covariates (i.e., as elements of $X_j$), including \emph{cluster-level averages} of individual-level covariates.
+For example, the proportion of residents in a nursing home with a certain comorbidity can be calculated using individual-level information and the resulting derived variable can be treated as a cluster-level covariate.
+Throughout, we assume that the covariates $(X_j, \boldsymbol{W}_j)$ are measured at baseline, so that they cannot be affected by trial participation or treatment.